andrewhao/built-to-last-talk/slides.md

 ## Decrease coupling by only exposing aggregate roots

-Make it a rule in your system that you may only access another domain's **Aggregate Root**.
+Make it a rule in your system that you may only access another domain's **Aggregate Root(s)** via:

+* Direct method calls
+* JSON payloads
+* API endpoints

 --

 Internally, it's OK to reach for whatever you need.

+???

+Identify models that are aggregate roots - these should be clustered in the ERD diagram you generated.

+Each context may have several Aggregate Roots - that's OK.
+Just limit outside callers from using them.

+Beware of taking the easy way out and shipping subresources around, both in direct method calls, API payloads, event bus payloads.

 ---

 class: middle

-## Make service objects that provide Aggregate Roots
+## Build service objects that provide Aggregate Roots

+Break dependencies on AR relationships

 Your source domain can provide a service (Adapter) that returns the **Aggregate Root**